dawapaljor/sft-report/src/pages/content/0-report.md

 ### (first day of Xi’s Visit to San Francisco)

 Xi Jinping arrived at the San Francisco International Airport.
-He and the Chinese delegation were rumored to be staying at the St Regis hotel.
+He and the Chinese delegation were rumored to be staying at the St.Regis hotel.
 Hundreds of CCP supporters lined the route from the airport to the hotel and also gathered near the hotel.
 Some protesters also went to the airport, a few were present along the route of Xi’s motorcade, and a few more were near the hotel.
 The first incidents of harassment, intimidation, and assault occurred on this day.

 Among the serious incidents of the day were these:

 - The harassment and intimidation of Uyghur camp survivor Tursunay Ziyawudun and other Uyghurs at the San Francisco International Airport.
-- The harassment and intimidation of Chinese activist Li Huanjun on the route from the airport to the St Regis.
+- The harassment and intimidation of Chinese activist Li Huanjun on the route from the airport to the St.Regis.
-- The assault on Chinese activist Jia Junwei outside the St Regis
+- The assault on Chinese activist Jia Junwei outside the St.Regis

 ### Near San Francisco International Airport